 One of the laments that we repeatedly hear is that “it takes a long time to learn our industry”.
 That statement is usually made in the context of a discussion about how it takes “a couple of years” to get a salesperson to be productive.
 Seriously?
 The truth is that when properly executed, ramping up salespeople should take not anywhere near that long.

-You can calculate your ideal ramp up time with this free tool: https://knowledgeworx.com/knowledgebase/salesperson-ramp-up-calculator/
+You can calculate your ideal ramp up time with this free tool: Salesperson Ramp Up Calculator

-Having analyzed 1.9 million salespeople and managers over the past 20 years, we know that shortening salesperson ramp up time is a combination of three factors:
+Having analyzed OMG’s data on 1.9 million salespeople and managers collected over the past 20 years, we know that shortening salesperson ramp up time is a combination of three factors:

 2. Coach relentlessly: The best sales managers coach every day.
 That’s right…they spend 30-60 minutes per salesperson per day.
 They also have honed their coaching skills so that each coaching session builds a stronger salesperson.
 If your sales managers have not received formal sales management training, they are probably in the 93% of sales managers that lack effective sales leadership skills.
 The sales organizations with the shortest time to revenue have great coaches that build elite salespeople.